Directed Evolution

 If you are a complete beginner, don’t worry Student BioLab still has something to offer!
 For example, you might also consider applying for the iGEM teams.

-At a high level, our projects are exclusively focused on using directed evolution to solve pressing issues or generate novel biological insights.
+• While iGEM projects encompass a broader spectrum of research fields, iDEC projects are exclusively focused on using directed evolution to solve pressing issues or generate novel biological insights.
 While this might seem limiting, it is far from it!
-Directed evolution has been employed to evolve faster and more efficient enzymes, create industrially relevant microbial strains, develop more precise gene-editing tools, enable the use of non-canonical amino acids, and much more.
+Directed evolution has been employed to evolve faster and more efficient enzymes, create industrially relevant microbial strains, develop more precise gene-editing tools, optimize the use of non-canonical amino acids, and much more.

 Additionally, while a significant portion of iGEM projects involves extensive scientific communication and outreach to the public and stakeholders, iDEC projects are more research-oriented, with a strong focus on the scientific journey itself.
 This makes iDEC an excellent opportunity to experience day-to-day research in a more academic setting.
 But don’t worry—this doesn’t mean you won’t practice your scientific communication skills.
 We still prepare presentations, posters, and wikis to share our work!